-The distribution of COVID-19 vaccination in Japan has begun on February 17, 2021, mainly for health professionals.
-On April 12, 2021, the government initiated the vaccine administration for the general population, starting from people aged 65 and older.
-As of the middle of June, close to three percent of the population were fully vaccinated with the second dose, while the booster rate reached 33 percent.
+The distribution of COVID-19 vaccination in Japan began in February 2021, mainly for health professionals.
+In April 2021, the government initiated the vaccine administration for the general population, starting from people aged 65 and older.
+As of the middle of March 2022, close to 75 percent of the general population were fully vaccinated with the second dose, while the booster rate reached 33 percent.

-Economic impactThe outbreak has not only caused severe ramifications for the health sector and hospitals, but it has also triggered an economic recession in Japan.
+Economic impactThe outbreak has not only caused severe ramifications for the health sector and hospitals but also triggered an economic recession in Japan.
 The losses at the Nikkei Stock Average (Nikkei 225) for March 2020 alone were the worst since the Global Financial Crisis in 2008.
-In the second quarter of 2020, the real GDP growth rate recorded its sharpest fall in history after WWII of over 29 percent (annualized figure compared to the last quarter), representing the third consecutive quarter with negative growth.
-Although both stock markets and GDP growth have recovered to the pre-COVID-19 level by Q3 in 2020, the situation for businesses in the country is still alarming authorities.
-As of June 2021, an estimated total of around 24 thousand employees in the manufacturing industry and 14 thousand in the foodservice industry were dismissed due to the direct impact of business stagnation resulting from COVID-19.
-Close to 1.6 thousand bankruptcies were directly related to COVID-19 nationwide.
+In the second quarter of 2020, the real GDP growth rate recorded its sharpest fall in history after WWII of over 28 percent (annualized figure compared to the last quarter).